-All businesses in any industry are susceptible to a cyberattack, including your utility providers—water, gas, electricity, etc. According to an article from USA Today, “about once every four days, part of the nation’s power grid— a system whose failure could leave millions in the dark — is struck by a cyber or physical attack.”
+All businesses in any industry are susceptible to a cyberattack, including your utility providers—water, gas, electricity, etc. According to an article from USA Today, “about once every four days, part of the nation’s power grid—a system whose failure could leave millions in the dark—is struck by a cyber or physical attack.”

 Recently, there has been an increasing number of utility cyberattacks, impacting everything from meat processing plants to gasoline pipelines.
 And from what we’ve seen, it only takes a few days to have devastating effects on you and your family, resulting in something that is extremely costly, dangerous, and deadly.

-As we see utility cyberattacks increase, just know, that with foresight and planning you can reduce these risks significantly if one strikes your utility provider.
+As we see utility cyberattacks increase, just know that with foresight and planning, you can reduce these risks significantly if one strikes your utility provider.

 What is a Utility Cyberattack?

 A cyberattack is defined as an attempt by one or more individuals to access a computer network, and cause damage to it in one way or another.
 And like any other service that leverages a computer network, these attacks can be targeted toward your utilities.
-Utility cyberattacks give the hackers unauthorized access to a device or network with the intention of disrupting, stealing information, or compromising data.
-Thus, this intentional intrusion can often be classified as criminal behavior.

 Preparing Accordingly for a Utility Cyberattack